okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 This method of configuring a custom domain is recommended because Okta manages your certificate renewals in perpetuity through an integration with Let's Encrypt, which is a free certificate authority.
 The certificate procurement process is free, and also faster and easier than configuring a custom domain with your own TLS certificate.

-> **Note:** You don't need a [Certificate Authorization Authority (CAA)](https://datatracker.ietf.org/doc/html/rfc6844) record to use an Okta-managed TSL certificate.
-However, if you do have a CAA record, you need to add `letsencrypt.org` to the issuers list or Okta can't obtain a certificate for you.
+> **Note:** You don't need a [Certificate Authorization Authority (CAA)](https://datatracker.ietf.org/doc/html/rfc6844) record to use an Okta-managed TLS certificate.
+However, if you do have a CAA record, keep the following in mind:
+>
+>   * If it's your first time setting up a custom domain URL with an Okta-managed certificate, you need to add `letsencrypt.org` to the issuers list or Okta can't get the TLS certificate.
 See [Let's Encrypt - Using CAA](https://letsencrypt.org/docs/caa/).
+>   * If you already have an Okta-managed TLS certificate and you later get a CAA record, Okta may be unable to renew your certificate.

 1. In the Admin Console, go to **Customizations** > **Domain**.
 2. In the **Custom URL Domain** box, click **Edit**.